Cybersecurity Needs a New Data Architecture

 • Alex Thaman Chief Technology Officer, Andesite

-• Merritt Baer Andesite Advisor, Chief Strategy Officer, Enkrypt.AI
+• Merritt Baer Andesite Advisor, Chief Security Officer, Enkrypt.AI

 • Kris Merritt Andesite Advisor, Founder & President, Vector8, Inc.